DRM Company Denuvo Forgets To Secure Its Server, Leaks Two Years Of Emails

 In addition, there's also a slideshow -- which has since been uploaded to Imgur -- bragging that "With over 300 man years of development experience among us, we clearly know what we're doing."

-lawyers as hired guns (Score:2)
+lawyers as hired guns (Score:4, Insightful)

 Re: (Score:2)